gwu-libraries/sfm-ui/docs/userguide.rst

   - **Collecting from individual accounts** such as the tweets of every U.S.
     Senator (:ref:`guide-twitter-user-timelines`).
-  - **Gathering Flickr images for analysis** or archiving the photographs from an institution like the Smithsonian (:ref:`guide-flickr-user-timeline`).
+  - **Gathering Flickr images for analysis** or archiving the photographs from institutions like Smithsonian (:ref:`guide-flickr-user-timeline`).
   - **Researching social media use** by getting a sample of all tweets (:ref:`guide-twitter-sample`), or by filtering by specific search terms (:ref:`guide-twitter-filter`).
   - **Capturing a major event** by collecting tweets in a specific geographic location or by following specific hashtags.
-  - **Collecting Tumblr posts** for preserving artistic entries (:ref:`guide-tumblr-blog-posts`).
+  - **Collecting Tumblr posts** for preserving institutional blogs or the work of online artists.
+    (:ref:`guide-tumblr-blog-posts`).
   - **Archiving posts** from any social media platform for later research.
   - **Analyzing trends** by :ref:`exploring` (note that ELK requires coding